+Student Responsibilities

-Student Rights Student Responsibilities Students have the right to be treated with respect by peers and staff Students have the responsibility and are expected to treat peers, staff, and oneself with respect Students have the right to an education in a positive and safe school climate.
-Students have the responsibility to respect the property of others and demonstrate behavior which guarantees a positive and safe school climate.
-Students have the responsibility to respect school property and help maintain an orderly environment.
-Students have the right to present information that has a bearing on disciplinary action.
-Students have the responsibility to comply with rules and regulations and accept the consequences for their actions established by the Board of Education.
+- Students have the responsibility and are expected to treat peers, staff, and oneself with respect - Students have the responsibility to respect the property of others and demonstrate behavior which guarantees a positive and safe school climate.
+Students have the responsibility to respect school property and help maintain an orderly environment. - Students have the responsibility to comply with rules and regulations and accept the consequences for their actions established by the Board of Education.